commandprompt/pgmanage-docs/src/en/01_installation.md

 ![Image of the PostgreSQL installer asking for an installation path](./images/edb_windows_psql_installer1.png)

 When prompted which components to install select `command line tools`.
-PgManage does not need any other components to operate.
+Audax does not need any other components to operate.

 ![Image of the PostgreSQL installer asking what components to install](./images/edb_windows_psql_installer2.png)